Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Results

 In words, for each $L$, we estimate a stratification tree on each half of the sample, compute the empirical variance of these estimates by using the \emph{other} half of the sample, and then average the results.
-Intuitively, as we move from small values of $L$ to large values of $L$, we would expect that this cross-validation criterion should generally decrease with $L$, and then eventually increase, in accordance with the tradeoff between tree complexity and estimation accuracy.
-We define the cross-validated stratification tree as follows:
+Intuitively, as we move from small values of $L$ to large values of $L$, we would expect that this cross-validation criterion should generally decrease with $L$, and then eventually increase, in accordance with the tradeoff between estimation error and approximation error.
+Given $\widetilde{V}^{CV}_L$, we select our depth $\hat{L}_m$ as follows: where in the event of a tie we choose the smallest such $L$.
+Accordingly, our cross-validated stratification tree is defined as